Code-4-Community/learning-resources/docs/jumpstart/week-8.md

 DROP DATABASE IF EXISTS your_database_name;
 ```

+>Note: if you're going to be deleting a database, you should be __*REALLY SURE*__ you want to actually do that.
+If
+>you're developing locally (especially on this project), you're probably fine, but keep that in mind.

 Creating a table follows a simple formula.
 Declare the table and add all columns by stating the column name, data type,
 and any modifiers if applicable.
 If you have any constraints (we'll cover that in a later lesson), then those get added
 at the bottom.